Following dance’s lead behind the scenes and into everyday life.

 Unexpected connections and directions emerge.
 Co-hosted by FFDN’s Artistic Director, Ilter Ibrahimof, and Turn Out Radio's Nicole Hamilton, Mambo – the new podcast from FFDN – brings you stories about encounters with, through and beyond dance.
 A first-time dance festival experience leads to a first-time baseball game.
 A cancelled choreographic work transforms into an audio production.
 Forlorn dance festival objects find solace in a group counselling session.
 Follow your co-hosts’ curiosity as dance leads them into human and humorous exchange.

 Mambo tells stories that swing to the rhythm of our modern lives.
+A 6-episode first season premiered during FFDN's 6th annual festival in October 2020.

 Why the name Mambo?